 Back to Lebanon, Shish Tawook can be found in most fast food restaurants.
 It is usually ordered as a sandwich of grilled chicken rolled in a “pita” bread with some Lebanese Garlic Sauce and some salty pickles, fries and I’ve even had it once with lettuce/mayo.
 It can also be served in a plate with a side of rice and grilled veggies.
 In its most basic form, Shish Tawook is just grilled chicken breast, but the secret is in the marination.
 I’ve had Shish Tawook at home and in restaurants pretty much all my life, and despite the common flavors of garlic and lemon being shared in the Lebanese-style Shish Tawook, spices and flavorings may vary quite a lot.

-While putting this recipe together, we experimented with a few different chicken marination and spices, and settled on one that our guests and us loved the most.
+While putting this recipe together, we experimented with a few different chicken marination and spices and settled on one that our guests and us loved the most.
 This recipe was inspired mainly from our family friend Mohammed who used to be a chef in a Lebanese restaurant in Michigan.
-In addition we share a small secret later in the post that we learned from Laba, another family friend who owned and operated restaurants in Lebanon.
+In addition, we share a small secret later in the post that we learned from Laba, another family friend who owned and operated restaurants in Lebanon.

-Grilling the Shish Tawook
+Grilling the Shish Tawook (Chicken Shish Kabob)

-A Small Secret For Moist Chicken
+A Little Secret For Moist Chicken

 Right when you take the chicken off the grill, place the skewers (if they fit) or chicken chunks in an empty warm pot, close the lid tightly and keep them locked for about 8-10 minutes.
 The trapped vapors and moisture inside the pot will make the chicken very moist.
 We first discovered this trick several years ago at “Gharakia Nehmeh Restaurant” in Hasroun, Lebanon, and which is operated by our family friend Laba Nehmeh and mom has since used this trick with all grilled chicken.